Saudi abattoir deal will proceed - PM

 The Auditor General is investigating the government's deal with Mr Al-Khalaf.

-Next story in Political: John Key looks ahead to 2016
+Next story in Politics: John Key looks ahead to 2016

 Copyright © 2016, Radio New Zealand